Neck Exercises: A Key To Posture Correction And Neck Pain Relief

 |Neck System Exerciser

-According to a study in a 2007 issue of the Journal of Pain, Vol8, No11, 2007: 832-839, these neck exercises have shown an immediate pain reduction response.
-Impaired muscle function has been shown to be a feature in painful neck disorders and exercises to retrain performance of the muscles is effective in the long term for alleviation of pain.
-It is thought that enhancement of muscular support to pain sensitive structures in the is the means for relief for both long term and immediate pain modulating effects.
+According to a study in a 2007 issue of the Journal of Pain, this part of the neck exercises has shown an immediate pain reduction response.
+It is noted that impaired muscle function has been shown to be a feature in painful neck disorders and exercises to retrain performance of the muscles is effective in the long term for alleviation of pain.
+It is thought that enhancement of muscular support to pain sensitive structures in neck is the means for relief for both long term and immediate pain modulating effects.

-Neck Exercises In Basic And Modified Forms
+Basic And Modified Forms

 The neck exercises can initially be performed lying down to help get the specific action of nodding or pulling your chin in towards your neck while slightly lifting the back of the head.
 This should cause a stretching sensation at the base of the skull.
 Breathing should be relaxed and full using the diaphragm and exhaling as you pull your chin in.
 When you breathe in – your belly should go out and when you breathe out – your belly should go in.
 Watch yourself in the mirror and make sure that when you breathe your neck muscles do not move.
 This has a relaxing effect, can lower blood pressure and oxygenates the body.
 Practice this breathing exercise at night lying in bed on your back with your hands on your belly pushing your hands in and out with your belly.
 Then use the neck exercises as detailed.
 Check out the exercises for better breathing article for illustrated examples.